 One of the oldest and most popular resorts on the most popular beach (beach number five), Silver Sand is also among the most expensive options for staying on Havelock Island.
-In terms of appeal, it's perfect for honeymooners or holidaymakers wanting a peaceful stay, as it has its own private bit of beach.
+In terms of appeal, it's perfect for holidaymakers wanting a peaceful stay as it has its own private bit of beach.
 Guest accommodations consist of 39 luxury air-conditioned wooden cottages.
 It's worth nothing that the resort is divided into two parts by a road.
 If proximity to the beach is a concern, do book one of the newly-built Andaman Lagoon rooms, as they're positioned on the beach side of the resort.
 Modern sea view rooms and suites are also available in the same area for those who want to splurge.
 The rather dated (and cheaper) garden-facing Andaman Cottage and Villa rooms are all across the road, on the other side of the resort.
-Facilities include a swimming pool and restaurant.
+Facilities include a swimming pool and restaurant/bar.
 Unlike many hotels on Havelock Island, beach chairs and umbrellas are provided too.

 Munjoh Ocean Resort was renovated in 2016-17 and undoubtedly has the most stunning cottages on Havelock Island.
 They're set under a crop of coconut trees a couple of minutes walk back from a private beach, near beach number five.
 Some of the cottages have two bedrooms, making them ideal for families and friends.
 The property is beautifully landscaped, and the staff are helpful and efficient.
 If you're in the mood for romance, request a candlelit dinner under the stars.
 Bicycles and scooters are available for those who want to ride around the island, and there's also a dive center inside the resort.
 Unfortunately, there's no swimming pool though.

-- Rates: From 10,500 rupees per night for an air-conditioned tented cottage and 13,500 rupees for an air-conditioned Nicobari Cottage.
+- Rates: From 11,500 rupees per night for an air-conditioned tented cottage and 15,500 rupees for an air-conditioned Nicobari Cottage.
 Tax is extra.

 Seashell is a rustic village-like beach resort, with 30 timber duplex villas and cottages surrounded by coconut trees.
 Located in the vicinity of beach number three (Govindnagar Beach) near the jetty, it has a tiny patch of sand peppered with hammocks and patio seating.
 If staying at a hotel with a bar is important to you, look no further than Seashell.
 The property has an atmospheric sea-facing bar with live music nightly, which you won't find elsewhere on the island.
 There's also a separate swimming pool and play zone for kids, two restaurants, and an in-house dive center.

 Although you'd hardly know it from the careful way it's been maintained, Dolphin Resort is a government enterprise!
 Situated on the seafront near beach five, all lodgings are in newly constructed single story and two story cottage only meters from the beach.
 And, the beach is an attractive private one.
 What more could you want?
 There's also a restaurant (simple buffet lunch and dinner is served), bar, and conference hall on the premises.
 The only drawback is that there's no room service.
 It's best to book 2-3 months in advance.

 Emerald Gecko successfully blends backpacker accommodations with fabulous (and reasonably priced) food.
 It's frequented mostly by foreigners.
 Unlike many other hotels, it has a prime location right on the beach -- at the far end beach number five, on the most bustling stretch in Havelock, jam-packed with resorts, bars, restaurants, shops and the bohemian traveler-set.
-If you'd prefer to stay in a gorgeous cottage in the jungle, near Kalapathar Beach in the corner of the island, check out the Flying Elephant by the same owners.
+If you'd prefer to stay in a pretty cottage in the jungle, near Kalapathar Beach in the corner of the island, check out the Flying Elephant by the same owners.
 Yoga and meditation classes, and guided jungle walks, are offered.